FlightScope mevo Review: How Does a $500 Launch Monitor Perform?

 So the good news is that you don’t need to spend over $10,000 on a launch monitor.

-At the budget level ($500 and below) I believe units like the FlightScope mevo and Voice Caddie SC200 are very good at estimating your carry distances with most clubs.
+At the budget level ($500 and below) I believe units like the FlightScope mevo and Swing Caddie SC300 are very good at estimating your carry distances with most clubs.
 Garmin also released the Approach G80, which was also comparable in my testing.
-The mevo goes a bit farther than the SC200 with launch angle, spin rates, and several other metrics.
-I did find those to be less reliable, but “in the ballpark.”
+Another strong release that you should consider is the Rapsodo MLM.

 Can you make meaningful changes in your golf swing based on those numbers?
 I’m not entirely sure.
 I think budget launch monitors are best used to help work on distance control and benchmark your relative carry distances.
 I would like Flightscope to have some personal challenge incorporated into their app, which gets you hitting to random distances and makes it more of a game to make practice more meaningful and fun.